vakodrazan/Redux-Actions-Practice/README.md

 Redux actions, reducers, store & containers. mapStateToProps and mapDispatchToProps.

 ### Objective
-* Use the inputs and buttons on the left side of the page to modify the UI on the right side of the page
+* Use the inputs and buttons on the left side of the page to modify the UI on the right side of the page.

 ### Evidence of Completion
-* Components inside `App.js` have been replaced by containers.
+* Every component inside `App.js` has been replaced by a container.

 ### Sub Objectives
   * Clicking on the button `Increase Counter By One` should increment the `Counter` by 1
   * Clicking on the button `Decrease Counter By One` should decrease the `Counter` by 1
   * Inputting text inside the `Enter Special Text` field display a value next to `Special Text`
-  * Right side of page should display users assigned to the `state` object in `state.js`
   * Inputting text inside the `name` field should filter users by first name
   * Selecting a sort option inside `Sort Users` should sort users by first or last name
   * Clicking on the button `Add User` should add a single user to the user list